 Mick Blore: It’s always a great privilege to serve on a jury of the best minds in the world.
 You learn from the judging process, your fellow judges and most of all, from the work itself.
 A lot of very clever people put these amazing campaigns and initiatives together; you can’t help but be a sponge and learn at every turn.

 AME Awards: What cultural and/or social changes do you think will influence this year’s work?

-AME Awards: AME’s Grand Jury provides the opportunity to earn trophies within a region and on the global stage, what are the advantages for the opportunity to earn both a regional and an international award within the same competition?
+AME Awards: AME’s Grand Jury provides the opportunity to earn trophies within a region and on the global stage, what are the advantages for the opportunity to earn both within the same competition?

 Mick Blore: Agencies and the companies they partner with have a real need to be recognised within the regions they serve – this is, after all, where they get their business from.
 So, while it’s important to be selected from the best of one’s global peers, I would argue that it is equally important to be counted amongst the best regionally.
 Agencies are judged on what they deliver locally, and how that holds up globally (where appropriate); who wants only recognition from people abroad, if your own neighbours don’t know about your achievements?

 AME Awards: What do you do keep your creative and strategic juices flowing?